-Back in April, Instagram announced that it would begin testing the effect of hiding total like counts on posts, a move which sparked controversy in an industry where likes are considered as currency.
+Back in April, Instagram announced that it would begin testing the effect of hiding total like counts on posts, a move which has rattled influencers.
 Last week, Insta CEO Adam Mosseri revealed that the changes would now be rolled out to US audiences.

 The move is pretty huge, and unfounded in a social media world that revolves around like counts.
 Immediate questions sprung to mind – how would the removal of a like count affect user behaviour?
 Would users be less inclined to tap ‘like’ if they didn’t know how many others had?
 How would it impact overall engagement?